hans/obsidian-citation-plugin/README.md

 - If you use **Zotero** with [Better BibTeX][2]:
   - Select a collection in Zotero's left sidebar that you want to export.
-  - Click `File` -> `Export library &hellip;`.
+  - Click `File` -> `Export library ...`.
 Select `Better CSL JSON` as the format.
 You can optionally choose "Keep updated" to automatically re-export the collection -- this is recommended!
 - If you use other reference managers, check their documentation for CSL-JSON export support.
 We plan to officially support other managers in the future.

 Now open the Obsidian preferences and view the "Citations" tab.
 Paste the path to the JSON export in the text field labeled "Citation export path."
 After closing the settings dialog, you should now be able to search your references from Zotero!